vasanth-prabhu/IPL-Score-Predictor/README.md

 ## Model Details

+- **Preprocessing:** Label encoding for categorical features, MinMax scaling for numerical features
 - **ML Models:** Random Forest, Gradient Boosting, Linear Regression (scikit-learn)
 - **DL Model:** Keras Sequential model with dense layers and dropout
-- **Preprocessing:** Label encoding for categorical features, MinMax scaling for numerical features

 ## Results

 - Models are evaluated using Mean Squared Error, Mean Absolute Error, and R² score.
 - The best model is selected based on validation performance.
+- Among all the models trained and tested, the Random forest model showed a R² score of 0.93 which was the highest.

 ## License